philz/git-mono/README.md

 takes any commits done on this combined repo, and splits them up into commits that can be applied to the base repos.

+## WARNING ⚠️

+This tool abuses some `git` features and functionalities and assumes some familiarity with fancy `git` footwork.
+Be careful!

+Also, definitely vibe coded.

 ## Usage Example

 In this example, Romeo and Juliet are our two repos, alike in dignity.